avalentino/pyepr/README.txt

 (`EPR API`_) for reading satellite data from ENVISAT_ ESA_ (European Space Agency) mission.

-PyEPR_, as well as `EPR API`_, supports ENVISAT_ MERIS, AATSR Level 1B
-and Level 2 and also ASAR data products.
+PyEPR_, as well as the `EPR API`_ for C, supports ENVISAT_ MERIS, AATSR Level 1B and Level 2 and also ASAR data products.
 It provides access to the data either on a geophysical (decoded, ready-to-use pixel samples) or on a raw data layer.
 The raw data access makes it possible to read any data field contained in a product file.

 .. _PyEPR: https://github.com/avalentino/pyepr
 .. _Python: http://www.python.org